-4.1.3.2 Appointed Guidance Committee Members
+5.1.2.
+Appointed Guidance Committee Members

 To ensure fairness in the examination procedure and maintenance of academic standards, the dean of the college (on their own or at the request of the student, committee member, program director, or unit chairperson) may appoint an outside member to the examining committee, who would have voting rights as per college policy.
-The outside member will read and critique the thesis, participate in the oral part of the exam, and submit a report to the dean of the college.
+The outside member will read and critique the dissertation, participate in the oral part of the exam, and submit a report to the dean of the college.
+See Academic Programs regarding the participation policy of committee members for the doctoral examinations.